qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * The |saveEdits| button is for saving all the edits.
 * The |newTableRow| button will add a new record to the airport layer attribute table.
   And it will assign the new airport to the current region by default.
-* The |editCopy| button allows you to copy one or more child features.
+* The |copyfeature| button allows you to copy one or more child features.
 * The |deleteSelected| button will delete the selected airport permanently.
 * The |link| symbol will open a new dialog where you can select any existing airport which will then be assigned to the current region.
 This may be handy